flux-framework/flux-core/doc/man1/flux-jobs.rst

    Defaults to empty string if duration field does not exist.

 **!P**
-   convert a floating point number into a percentage fitting in 4 characters including the "%" character.
+   convert a floating point number into a percentage fitting in 5 characters including the "%" character.
 E.g. 0.5 becomes "50%" 0.015 becomes 1.5%,
-   etc.
+   and 0.0005 becomes 0.05% etc.

 Annotations can be retrieved via the *annotations* field name.
 Specific keys and sub-object keys can be retrieved separated by a